DhyeyShekhaliya/LLM-for-CrowdRE-Classification/README.md

 # LLM-for-CrowdRE-Classification

-This repository provides Jupyter notebooks and resources to replicate experiments on **software requirement classification** using **Large Language Models (LLMs)**.

-The workflow includes categorizing LLMs, preparing requirement datasets, and running classification experiments either locally or in Google Colab.
+This repository contains Jupyter notebooks and supplementary resources designed to reproduce experiments in software requirements classification using Large Language Models (LLMs).
+The workflow encompasses the categorization of LLMs, preprocessing and organization of requirement datasets, and the execution of classification experiments both locally and via Google Colab.

+Contributors:
+Dhyey Shekhaliya (PDEU)
+Dr. Arpit Sharma (IISER Bhopal)

 ---